 There is no known way of preventing your head gaskets from failing on your Subaru.
 However, following proper maintenance schedules and using genuine Subaru parts and fluids can prolong the time of failure.
 A&A wants you to know that not all cars will fail.
 That is why when we do your oil change we physically inspect the seal made by the head gaskets to see any early warning signs of failure.
 The local oil and lube place does not provide this service.

 Early detection of failed head gaskets is important to prevent other damage to your engine.
-Once repaired your car will give you tens of thousands of miles of service without the head gasket problem reoccurring.
-When replacing head gaskets on your Subaru you can take advantage of the situation by replacing key items such as the timing belt or timing tension pulleys for far less than as a routine service.
+While replacing head gaskets on your Subaru you can take advantage of the situation by replacing key items such as the timing belt or timing tension pulleys for far less than as a routine service.
 Trust your Subaru to A&A the Shop and get the most professional and affordable Subaru head gasket replacement in Anchorage.
 Call us now at 907-562-3919.